 The Commission holds personal data collected through the following:

-i.
-Through responses to its public consultations (including applications to attend, and oral representations made, at public hearings);
+- Through responses to its public consultations (including applications to attend, and oral representations made, at public hearings);

-ii.
-Through personal correspondence sent to the Commission;
+- Through personal correspondence sent to the Commission;

-iii.
-Through requests to be included on Commission mailing lists; and
+- Through requests to be included on Commission mailing lists; and

-iv.
-In relation to Commissioners and the Secretariat team.
+- In relation to Commissioners and the Secretariat team.

 Do you share my personal data with anyone else?

 The Commission will not share your personal data with other organisations.
-However, the Commission may publish consultation responses in hard copy and in electronic format on the Commission’s website with all personal information from members of the public redacted apart from the locale of the respondent.
+However, the Commission will publish consultation responses in hard copy and in electronic format on the Commission’s website with all personal information from members of the public redacted apart from the locale of the respondent.
 Consultation responses from public bodies and elected representatives will include the name of the respondent, their position and the name of the public body or area they represent.

 Do you transfer my personal data to other countries?